Move over, Waldorf salad! This superfood kale salad is the perfect Fall Harvest salad recipe.

 - Green onions.
 Fresh scallions add the perfect flavor bite to this salad recipe.

-Ingredients for the Salad Dressing
+Ingredients For The Harvest Salad Dressing

 - Shallot.
 Shallots are a mildly flavored onion variety.
 Shallots are commonly used in sauces and dressing because of their mild flavor and tender flesh.